Hazard elimination: Complications of hazard elimination

 For example, removing hazardous materials before any work happens in a workplace environment is the ideal case because the hazard is completely removed from the situation before anyone has to do work around it.
 Working backwards to fix the problem after work has begun can create challenges such as construction starting on a site without realizing that hazardous material needs to removed causing a costly repair to go back and fix the problem.

 Deciding whether hazard elimination is the right solution for a project may require weighing multiple factors.
 Some examples include whether the elimination of the hazard is appropriate for the severity of the hazard as well as whether the approach is effective, reliable, and will last.
-Determining if the elimination of the hazard will done in a timely and economically beneficial manner is one of the most important parts of the decision because that is the motivation behind many projects.
+Determining if the elimination of the hazard will be done in a timely and economically beneficial manner is one of the most important parts of the decision because that is the motivation behind many projects.

 Eliminating hazards around highways is a major issue due to the level of traffic.
 The Highway Safety Programs and Projects makes addresses major traffic concerns and takes a special priority for the safety of everyone on the road.
 Removing potential safety issues and addressing safety concerns is a costly project.
 The average price of hazard elimination is around $400,000 to $1,000,000.